mrautio/emv-card-simulator/README.md

 ### Gradle build

-If you have all developer tools existing, then you can just use Gradle:
+If you have all developer tools existing, or enter to `nix-shell`, then you can just use Gradle:

 ```sh
 gradle build